cloudpilot-emu/cloudpilot-emu/doc/networking.md

 ## Running the server from git

-In case you want to use the latest version of the server or want to run the server on a system that has not prebuild executable you'll have to run it from git.
+In case you want to use the latest version of the server or want to run the server on a system that has not prebuilt executable you'll have to run it from git.
 To this end you need `python` >= 3.7 and `pipenv` installed.

 Check out the CloudpilotEmu repository (or grab and extract a copy of the source code from